As Coronavirus Panic Spreads, So Do the Scams

 “First and foremost, rationality is being undermined if people start believing that the absence of an active molecule, like in homeopathy, can have positive health effects,” he said.
 “Then your wallet is at risk because these treatments are by no means cheap.
 And finally, people who believe in the absurd claims of charlatans might think they are safe, while in fact they are not.
 Thus they might neglect other measures to reduce the risk of getting infected.”

 Oils might smell good, and taking duck liver water every day might make you feel proactive in the face of looming danger.
-But the only known ways to reduce your chances of contracting COVID-19 are still social distancing, copious amounts of hand-washing.
+But the only known ways to reduce your chances of contracting COVID-19 are still social distancing, copious amounts of handwashing.
 Until a vaccine is available, the only thing anyone can credibly do is exercise caution.